Curvature perturbations from preheating with scale dependence: Initial Conditions

 From which we may deduce that for $\xi=0$ the integral has no exponential suppression and hence cosmic variance for the minimal coupling case is infinite \cite{Chambers:2008gu}.
 However, the introduction of even a small positive non-minimal coupling $\xi > 0$ gives rise to an exponential suppression and hence we expect cosmic variance to be negligible for the non-minimal coupling case.
 This is indeed what we find by numerically integrating for the cosmic and initial variances in Eqs.~\eqref{CVeq} and \eqref{IVeq}, as summarised in Figure~\ref{Varratio}.

 Whereas an infinite cosmic variance would imply that the mean $\overline{\chi}$ that appears in the probability density $p(\chi)$ can have any value and can therefore be considered to be a free parameter, a negligible cosmic variance forces us to choose $\overline{\chi} \approx 0$.
 Symmetry of the potential around zero dictates $\tilde{N}_\chi$ will be small which, as we saw in Section~\ref{npdeltaN}, makes the dominant term in the non-perturbative delta N formalism to be Eq.~\eqref{NPfNL}.
 Thus we illustrate the important role played by cosmic variance in calculating the non-Gaussianity from preheating.
 If cosmic variance is not negligible, as happens for the massless preheating toy model, then one needs to use Eq.~\eqref{firstNPdeltaN} as done in Ref.~\cite{Imrith:2019njf}.
 However if it is negligible, as happens in our NMC preheating model, then we need to use Eq.~\eqref{NPfNL} to calculate $f_\text{NL}$.
-The only qualification is for the potential to be symmetric, which is true in most inflationary models and hence cosmic variance would be important for most inflationary models and not just the non-minimal coupling one we are considering here.
+The only qualification is for the potential to be symmetric in $\chi$, which is true in most preheating scenarios.